MatteoGuadrini/nosqlapi/docs/source/nosqlapi_graph.rst

 nosqlapi graph
 ==============

-In this package we find abstract classes and ORM classes concerning the **graph** database types.
+In this package we find abstract classes and ODM classes concerning the **graph** database types.

 client module
 -------------